 A clinical is defined as a faculty-assigned activity taking place in and during clinical/laboratory settings and times.
-These may include campus laboratory, observational sites, hospital settings, community agencies, and clients' homes.
+These may include campus laboratory, (these may take place virtually or in person) observational sites, hospital settings, community agencies, and clients' homes.
 The student is prohibited from practicing or carrying out activities or specialized skills which the student has not practiced with a passing score in the practice lab, and those activities which are beyond the scope of practice for a nurse in the respective level for which the student is presently training.
 The student is required to complete all scheduled clinical hours.
 The student must use universal precautions with all clients.
 Students are responsible for being familiar with and administering all care required by their client during clinical.

-B. Clinical/Lab/Simulation Attendance:
+B. Clinical/Lab/Simulation Attendance

 Attendance at all lab, clinicals, and simulations is mandatory.
-Missing a clinical will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.
+Missing a clinical will result in a SNIP.